virgiiim/EchoChamber_Reddit-MCsThesis-/README.md

-# MCs Thesis: 'Political Polarization & Echo Chamber: an Approach for Identification and Analysis on Reddit'
+# Political Polarization & Echo Chamber: an Approach for Identification and Analysis on Reddit

 ## Abstract: